Levrault/llangis.xyz/src/pages/post/Developer-diary-devlop-3-meeting-diving-and-refactoring/index.md

 draft: false
 ---

 Hi folks !
 If you read this, you already know the drill, it's time for a new devlog.
 This week, I got the opportunity to go to my first meet-up and meet the amazing [Nathan from GDquest](https://www.gdquest.com/).
 I also added some new animations to the game like diving through a platform and ledge grabbing.
-Finally, I made some refactoring on my animation manager.
+Finally, I did some refactoring on my animation manager.

 ## Monthly Paris Indie Game Dev Meetup

-Ah! my first video game developer meet-up.
-It's was pretty great, meet a lots of people that are in or interested by the video game development.
-I also got the chance to chat with Nathan from GDquest and learn about how he decide to teach Godot and also talk about my user experience with Godot (great so far).
+Ah!
+My first video game developer meet-up.
+It's been pretty great, meet a lot of people that are in or interested by the video game development.
+I also got the chance to chat with [Nathan from GDquest](https://www.gdquest.com/) and learn about how he decide to teach Godot and also talk about my user experience with Godot (great so far).

 ![1554275075641](./otaku_bar.png)

-Nothing much to said about the meet-up, I will surely attempt the next one.
+Nothing much to say about the meet-up, I will surely attempt the next one.

 ## Let's dive and climb

 ### Diving through platform

 The greatest advantage with Godot, it's certainly about his out of the box tools.
 If I want a one way platform, I simply need to check `one way collision` and we're done.
 Don't need to work for two one hours to add your own one way collider, it's already there !
 In 1 minutes, my character can jump through the platform and land on it.
 Pretty easy !
-But, there is alway a but, if I want my character to pass though this platform by pressing `down + jump`, I need to write a little bit of code.
+But, there is always a but, if I want my character to pass though this platform by pressing `down + jump`, I need to write a little bit of code.

-Thankfully, thing are still pretty easy.
-First of all, if I want to play my diving animation, my character will need be in the `crouch state`.
+Thankfully, things are still pretty easy.
+First of all, if I want to play my diving animation, my character will need to be in the `crouch state`.
 When he is on it, I can make it switch to the divekick animation with the combination key `down + jump` and let him pass through the platform.